wwoods/job_stream/README.md

 ##<a name="recent-changelog"></a>Recent Changelog

+* 2015-5-26 - README warning about Frames and Reducers that store a list of objects.
+Python inline frames can specify useMultiprocessing=False separate from the work.
+Minor efficiency improvement to copy fewer Python object strings.
+* 2015-5-21 - Build on Mac OS X is now fixed.
 * 2015-3-26 - `job_stream.inline.Work` can now be used in `with` blocks and has
   a `finish()` method.
 Args for `Work.run()` were moved to `Work`'s initializer.